forrestzhang107/lapper/README.md

 ## Start on Creation

-The stopwatch can be told to start timing right away.
+The stopwatch can be told to start timing right away by passing `true` to the constructor.

 ```javascript
 const Lapper = require('lapper')